TTE-Ethio/EthioFormat/README.md

 You might wonder: What happens if the **data itself** contains the delimiters (`\n` or `\0`)?
 Wouldn’t the parser mistakenly treat those characters as the end of a field or data?

 This is where **encoding** comes into play.
 When we encode the data, we ensure that any special characters (like `\n` or `\0`) **won’t interfere with the delimiters**.
-By **escaping** those characters, we prevent the parser from interpreting them as delimiters.
+By **encoding** those characters, we prevent the parser from interpreting them as delimiters.
 For example, if a field value contains a newline or null character, it will be **encoded** to a special form before being placed in the raw data.
 Once the data is parsed, we can **decode** the field back to its original form, safely including the special characters without confusing the parser.

-Here are **five examples** of special characters that would typically need to be encoded in EthioFormat’s text version:

-1. `\n` (newline)
-2. `\0` (null terminator)
-3. `\t` (tab)
-4. `\r` (carriage return)
-5. `\\` (backslash)

-I love how you’re progressing!
-You’ve made great strides in building up the fundamental concepts and now you’re beginning to tie them all together.
-Let me break down what you've written so far and give a bit of feedback:
+But for now in the C++ implementation, it is assummed the input doesn't contain any **special characters**.

 ---